MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/design-details-inbound-warehouse-flow.md

 ---
-title: Design Details - Inbound Warehouse Flow
+title: Design Details - Inbound Warehouse Flow | Microsoft Docs
-description: Inbound warehouse flow begins when items arrive in the warehouse company location.
-Items are registered and eventually matched to inbound source documents.
+description: The inbound flow in a warehouse begins when items arrive in the warehouse of the company location, either received from external sources or from another company location.
+An employee registers the items, typically by scanning a bar code.
+From the receiving dock, warehouse activities are performed at different complexity levels to bring the items into the storage area.
 author: SorenGP
 ms.service: dynamics365-business-central
-ms.topic: conceptual
+ms.topic: article
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords: ''
-ms.date: 06/15/2021
+ms.date: 04/01/2020
-ms.author: edupont
+ms.author: sgroespe
-ms.openlocfilehash: a3a300deaaf4b64e7f26e34168ff1f69b72e90de
+ms.openlocfilehash: 1a20981117fd92751fd9890c8db6feda6120eab8
-ms.sourcegitcommit: a7cb0be8eae6ece95f5259d7de7a48b385c9cfeb
+ms.sourcegitcommit: 88e4b30eaf6fa32af0c1452ce2f85ff1111c75e2
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 07/08/2021
+ms.lasthandoff: 04/01/2020
-ms.locfileid: "6441794"
+ms.locfileid: "3185436"
 ---
 # <a name="design-details-inbound-warehouse-flow"></a>Design Details: Inbound Warehouse Flow
 The inbound flow in a warehouse begins when items arrive in the warehouse of the company location, either received from external sources or from another company location.
 An employee registers the items, typically by scanning a bar code.
 From the receiving dock, warehouse activities are performed at different complexity levels to bring the items into the storage area.